alextgould/lazychart/devlog.md

 7. At present the "emotion" category is a function of the hidden "engaged" "energetic" "happy" scales.
 I think we replace this with a simple "happy" "neutral" "sad" classification based on a hideen energy_score and/or a few simple rules.
 For example, perhaps any time work_stress is higher than a given threshold or sleep_hours is less than a given threshold then emotion is "sad".
 I want there to be a good mix of emotions coming out of the end of this process.

+### Things to pondor on later

+* Something something ChartParams should / shouldn't be responsible for coercing values?
+Might be OK as we always create a new ChartParams when we set values and always set values before we chart, but just at the minute I'm pondering whether making x_min/x_max datetime-friendly within the place where we set_xlim isn't ideal and we should be doing it earlier, but unsure if this would be within ChartParams or